dariushoule/SF-Movie-Maps/readme.md

 1. Data is retrieved from the source and validated as JSON.
 2. Data is flattened down to a single entry with nested locations and actors.
 This is necessary as the data source is not normalized.
 3. A checksum is calculated for each entry and preprocessing occurs
-	- If the title exists in the database but its checksum is different updates are generated for the entry.
+	- If the title exists in the database but its checksum is different, updates are generated for the entry.
-	- If the title does not exist in the database inserts are generated.
+	- If the title does not exist in the database, inserts are generated.
 		- Missing locations and malformatted names are resolved.
 		- Poster images are retrieved based on the movie's title.
 		- Location descriptions are geolocated.